lesliefg/employee-tracker/README.md

 ## Usage
 - In order to use simply download the repo locally, follow installation instructions above and then run using the following commands:
 1. "mysql -u root -p"
 2. Enter password when prompted.
 3. "SOURCE ./db/schema.sql"
 4. "SOURCE ./db/seeds.sql"
 5. "Exit"
 6. "npm start"
 7. Server will now run and you can then use any of the provided prompts!
+8. To exit you can use the "Exit" option or use CTRL + C

 ## Questions